Mihirbhadauria/Portfolio_website/README.md

 8. Create a "Projects" heading >> leave it blank at the moment

+9. Install and setup tailwind css

+10. Create a new branch and restructre the HTML to cater to tailwind css

-9. Create an element like arrow which takes back top of page
+11. Create an element like arrow which takes back top of page